nirajp82/Redis/02_09_Redis_PubSub.md

 When subscribing to a channel, you can choose to process messages sequentially or concurrently.

 * **Sequential:** If you need messages to be processed in the order they were sent, you should use sequential delivery.
 To do this, do not pass a delegate to the `Subscribe` method.
+If you do not pass a delegate to the Subscribe method, it produces a channel object that you can listen to messages on.

 ```c#
 var channel = await subscriber.SubscribeAsync("test-channel");